namruth/namruth.github.io/_posts/2022-05-08-providence_half_marathon_22.md

 - Was eating clean for most part.

 **What could have been done better**
 - Didn't take recovery seriously.
-Missed 2 mobility/yoga sessions for many weeks.
+Missed 2 mobility/yoga sessions per week for many weeks.
 - Injury kind of derailed the plan and I might have rushed the comeback a little.
 - Not taking hydration and post workout nutrition very seriously.
-- Was using worn out shoes which might have lead to injury.
+- Was using worn out shoes, which might have lead to injury.

 #RaceDay